 In 2013 I decided to start a thriller series based around a London detective but ensuring that the plots involved international locations.
 The majority of other successful detective mysteries are based in the home country of the detective.
 I sensed an opportunity here to be different.
 Thus, Ratso was born.
 Elsewhere on the website, you can find out more about him in his Q & A session.

-was inspired by real events in the drug war and was written with insight from contacts in London’s Metropolitan Police.
+Hard Place was inspired by real events in the drug war and was written with insight from contacts in London’s Metropolitan Police.
 The cross-border plot follows sport-loving Detective Inspector Todd “Ratso” Holtom.
-He is battling to bring down a major and ruthless drug-gang masterminded by an Albanian billionaire who has morphed into London society as an establishment figure
+He is battling to bring down a major and ruthless drug-gang masterminded by an Albanian billionaire who has morphed into London society as an establishment figure.

 Twelve well-known thriller writers have each contributed a short story to this book compiled by the highly successful Alex Shaw.

 My contribution, called Death Sentence, involves a High Court Judge and his wife.
 This a dark, moody story, evocative of the 1980s.
 He is hearing criminal cases in a Midlands City.
 His wife, a Londoner is stuck in the hotel … and bored.
 Her evening alone has disturbing consequences.

 Ellie is a screenplay I wrote having acquired the rights to a novel called Stolen Birthright.
 The book had been written by a good friend of mine who uses the name J B Woods.
 It was a fabulous story based on solid yet unbelievable truth.
 Doing what everybody in the movie business had done to me, I wrote the screenplay with a very different slant from the book!

 I am pleased to say that a company which funds movie production has recommended it to their movie-maker team in London.
 Having potential funding in place is a head-start but once again, past experience leaves me only cautiously optimistic.